js-org/js.org/README.md

 ---

-**To get a short and sleek subdomain for your own GitHub Pages site follow these 4 Steps:**
+**To get a short and sleek subdomain for your own GitHub Pages site from JS.ORG follow these 4 Steps:**

 ### Step 1
 If you haven't already, now it's time to log in to your GitHub account and set up your GitHub Pages site following the instructions [here](https://pages.github.com/).
 To get a head start you can simply use the generator with one of the provided themes and **add some reasonable content to your new page**.